Archeology, Art and Cultural Heritage in Guatemala & Belize Program

 ANT 324L / ARH 374 / LAS 327

-Mesoamerica is one of the great cultural regions of the world.
-Its ancient history saw the rise and fall of several remarkable civilizations, all sharing many fundamental ways of life and ways of looking at the world, with cities, states, empires, and written histories.
-Today the living descendents of the ancient Maya, the Zapotec, and the Aztec (among others) continue to adapt their own identities to the modern world, only a few centuries after the harsh series of conquests they experienced.
+Mesoamerica ancient history saw the rise and fall of several remarkable civilizations, all sharing many fundamental ways of life and ways of looking at the world, with cities, states, empires, and written histories.
+Today the living descendants of the ancient Maya, the Zapotec, and the Aztec (among others) continue to adapt their own identities to the modern world, only a few centuries after the harsh series of conquests in the sixteenth through seventeenth centuries.

-This class we will focus on ancient Mesoamerican cultures through an in-depth examination of their art and extensive archaeological remains.
+In this class we will focus on ancient Mesoamerican cultures through an in-depth examination of their art and extensive archaeological remains.
 We begin the course by looking at what “Mesoamerica” means as a cultural label, as well as examining the ideas that led to the creation and sustainability of Precolumbian art, religion and political economy.
 One essential goal is to become familiar with the ideas, institutions and ethos of a very “alien” human culture that existed so near us geographically, and which still resonates strongly in the cultural expressions and identities of modern people in Mexico, Central America and even in the United States.
-Art is the best avenue we have in reaching this goal, which says something about the extraordinary role and communicative power of visual expression in the pre-modern world.
+Art, architecture, and archaeology are among the best avenues we have in reaching this goal, which says something about the extraordinary role and communicative power of visual expression in the pre-modern world.

 Ancient Maya Writing anf History